-Potted plants have their place outdoors and indoor.
+Potted plants have their place outdoors and indoors.
 Aside from the beauty of the growing plant, another attractive feature of potted plants is their portability.

 The growing containers allow you to re-arrange your view anytime or take the plants with you when you move.

-Everything from evergreen trees to tiny evergreen succulents can be grown in pots and kept thriving year around with these planting and growing tips.
+Everything from evergreen trees to tiny evergreen succulents can be grown in pots and kept thriving year round with these planting and growing tips.